Highlights

 Day 2: Golden Circle: Gullfoss, Geysir, and Thingvellir

-This morning, you'll start early from Reykjavik to visit Gullfoss and Geysir before the crowds and buses arrive when you’ll have these magnificent places all to yourself.
+This morning, you'll start early from Reykjavík to visit Gullfoss and Geysir before the crowds and buses arrive, so you'll have these magnificent places all to yourself.

-On your drive, consider a short detour Kerid Crater where you can walk around the rim of the volcano or down to the bottom to see the blue lake below.
+On your drive, consider a short detour to the Kerid crater, where you can walk around the rim of the volcano or down to the bottom to see the blue lake below.

 Another option for those brave enough to get in the water is to join one of the snorkel and scuba dive tours near here, where you can swim between the North American and Eurasian tectonic plates.